Next-to-next-to-leading order post-Newtonian linear-in-spin binary Hamiltonians: Introduction

 To get a more quantitative understanding of the post-Newtonian approximation, consider a gravitationally bound binary system in the Newtonian limit.
 In this case one can relate the Newtonian kinetic energy and the Newtonian gravitational potential through the Virial theorem, namely

 with $v$ denoting a typical orbital velocity in the system, $c$ meaning the speed of light, $\gravthree$ Newton's gravitational constant, $M$ the total mass of the system, $r$ a typical distance between the gravitating objects, and $r_s$ being the Schwarzschild radius of the total system.
 Every order in $v^2/c^2$ is denoted as one relative post-Newtonian order.
 The post-Newtonian approximation was used to obtain matter equations of motion for some special systems already shortly after general relativity had been developed, see e.g. the 1PN binary Lagrangian in \mycite{Lorentz:Droste:1917:1,Lorentz:Droste:1917:2}{Lorentz:Droste:1917:1,*Lorentz:Droste:1917:2} and the 1PN equations of motion in e.g. \cite{Einstein:Infeld:Hoffmann:1938}.
-Furthermore previous results for non-spinning objects obtained within the formalism used in the present article, namely the canonical formalism of Arnowitt, Deser, and Misner (ADM) \cite{Arnowitt:Deser:Misner:1962,*Arnowitt:Deser:Misner:2008}, are the 2PN \cite{Ohta:Okamura:Kimura:Hiida:1974, Damour:Schafer:1985, Damour:Schafer:1988}, 2.5PN \cite{Schafer:1985,Schafer:1986}, 3PN \cite{Jaranowski:Schafer:1998, Kimura:Toiya:1972, Jaranowski:Schafer:1999, Damour:Jaranowski:Schafer:2000,Damour:Jaranowski:Schafer:2001}, and 3.5PN \cite{Jaranowski:Schafer:1997,Konigsdorffer:Faye:Schafer:2003} Hamiltonians.
+Furthermore previous results for non-spinning objects obtained within the formalism used in the present article, namely the canonical formalism of Arnowitt, Deser, and Misner (ADM) \mycite{Arnowitt:Deser:Misner:1962,Arnowitt:Deser:Misner:2008}{Arnowitt:Deser:Misner:1962,*Arnowitt:Deser:Misner:2008}, are the 2PN \cite{Ohta:Okamura:Kimura:Hiida:1974, Damour:Schafer:1985, Damour:Schafer:1988}, 2.5PN \cite{Schafer:1985,Schafer:1986}, 3PN \cite{Jaranowski:Schafer:1998, Kimura:Toiya:1972, Jaranowski:Schafer:1999, Damour:Jaranowski:Schafer:2000,Damour:Jaranowski:Schafer:2001}, and 3.5PN \cite{Jaranowski:Schafer:1997,Konigsdorffer:Faye:Schafer:2003} Hamiltonians.
 For various other (non-canonical) derivations of post-Newtonian results for non-rotating objects see \cite{Blanchet:2006, Futamase:Itoh:2007, Pati:Will:2000, Damour:EspositoFarese:1995, Goldberger:Rothstein:2006, Gilmore:Ross:2008, Kol:Smolkin:2009, Foffa:Sturani:2011, Foffa:Sturani:2012} and references therein.